akvo/agrastat/docs/user-guide.rst

 * *Business line* -- The specific industry or domain the dataset supports, defining its primary application and target users

+* *Impact area* -- The specific sector or area of focus the dataset supports, such as policy, nutrition, seed systems, or sustainable farming.

 * *Linked value chain* -- The specific commodity or sector the dataset tracks, such as maize, beans, poultry, or fisheries.

 * *Data source* -- The origin of the dataset